 Crosley Field was originally named Redland Field and the actual stadium opened in 1912.
+It was located at the intersection of Findlay St. and Western Ave.
 Ironically just three weeks before opening day, the field was flooded by the Mill Creek flood.
-However, Marty Schwab and his staff was able to get the field ready for opening day.
+However, Marty Schwab and his staff was able to get the field ready for Opening Day on April 11th, in which 26,336 fans attended.
+The seating capacity was only 20,696 so many fans lined the outfield walls or stood in foul territory.

 There were many changes to Crosley Field through the years including the outfield dimensions.
 In 1961, the entire scene of Crosley changed as a freeway was built just outside of the stadium and all of the buildings were torn down which created much of the Crosley ambience.